dev-labs-bg/fullscreen-video-view/README.md

 ### Seek to position

-You can seek to a selected position by calling the `seekTo` method and passing the time in milliseconds to it.
+Seek to a selected position by calling the `seekTo` method and passing the time in milliseconds to it.

 ```
 fullscreenVideoView.videoUrl(videoUrl)